LBNL-ETA/OpenStudio-Variability-Gem/README.md

 # Openstudio Variability Gem

 This gem contains methods to introduce variabilities to extend core OpenStudio SDK.
-The term "variability" refers to changes in building systems and non-routine events, which are usually ignored in building energy modeling.
+The term "variability" refers to changes in building systems efficiency, operation, or controls, which are non-routine events.
 Those non-routine events include:
-- Demand response (DR) events
+- Demand response events
-- Faulty operations
+- Faulty operations of HVAC systems
-- Building retrofit
+- Building retrofit at any specific time of the year

 This gem is created based on [openstudio-extension-gem](https://github.com/NREL/openstudio-extension-gem).
 The contents and directory follow the same structure.